elunna/nerfhack-changelog/README.md

 * Cursed gems count as attacks when thrown at unicorns.
 * Significantly lowered the odds of luckstones generating randomly; increased the odds of other gray stones
 * Unicorn gems are used up when they yield Luck.
+* Remove bonus Luck point for throwing named valuable gems at unicorns (from xNetHack).

 ### Object materials
 * Ported from xNetHack/EvilHack
 * Items can appear in all types of materials now.
+* New materials:
+  * Coldsteel: does extra damage to fae type monsters.
+* Rings and their appearances have been overhauled.
+All rings have new appearances that allow for different materials to generate on them.

 ### Object Properties
 The object properties patch exists in a handful of variants - the code used for NerfHack was taken from Hack'EM, which was taken from EvilHack, which in turn was taken from GruntHack and then modified significantly.

 An object property is a magical attribute associated with an item - in other variants that have object properties, the number of magical properties and the number and types of items they can be applied to is rather broad, and finding such properties on these items is not uncommon.
 In NerfHack, there are many object properties, and they can be applied to weapons and armor, but the chances of finding such items at random is quite rare.

-In NerfHack, object properties are not hidden from the player and are made obvious in the same as that erodeproof status is known.
+In NerfHack, object properties are not hidden from the player and are made obvious with {} around the properties to distinguish them from other ordinary items.

 **Restricted items:** non-weapons (ie: cockatrice corpses), artifacts, dragon scales, and unique items.
 - A players' starting inventory will never spawn with an object property (with the exception of the Undead Slayer-Vampire who starts with a jacket of fire resistance)